Published: June 5, 2019

 |Vitamin D intoxication|

-Symptoms of hypercalcemia (Table 1) are nonspecific and are related to the severity and rate of change of the serum calcium level.
+Symptoms of hypercalcemia (Table 2) are nonspecific and are related to the severity and rate of change of the serum calcium level.
 Symptoms are more severe with acute changes than with chronic calcium level elevation.
-Patients with a chronic calcium level as high as 12 to 14 mg/dL may tolerate those levels well, whereas sudden development of hypercalcemia in this range or higher may lead to dramatic changes in a patient's mental status.
-Symptoms of underlying diseases causing hypercalcemia may dominate the clinical picture.
+Patients with a chronic calcium level as high as 12 to 14 mg/dL may tolerate those levels well whereas sudden development of hypercalcemia in this range or higher may lead to dramatic changes in a patient's mental status.
+Symptoms of underlying diseases—malignancy, sarcoidosis, and tuberculosis, for example—causing hypercalcemia may dominate the clinical picture.

 |Symptoms and Signs||Associated Conditions|